 10) Nissan Teana

 Big, luxurious, feature loaded and could be had with a V6.
 And that was a problem.
-Only a petrol V6 meant bad fuel economy and buying a diesel Accord, Superb or Camry made more sense than the longest car in the class – Nissan Teana.
+Only a petrol V6 meant bad fuel economy and buying an Accord, Superb or Camry made more sense than the longest car in the class – Nissan Teana.